Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Casks.md

 - it has been deprecated for a long time
 - the upstream URL has been removed

-Popular casks (e.g. have more than 300 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/cask-install/90d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not install on all macOS versions.
+Popular casks (e.g. have more than 300 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/cask-install/90d/)) should not be disabled without a deprecation period of at least six months unless they cannot be installed on all macOS versions and issue is unable be fixed (e.g. download URL no longer works and a mirror cannot be sourced).

-Unpopular casks (e.g. have fewer than 300 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/cask-install/90d/)) can be disabled immediately for any of the reasons above e.g. they cannot be installed.
+Unpopular casks (e.g. have fewer than 300 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/cask-install/90d/)) can be disabled immediately for any of the reasons above.
 They can be manually removed three months after their disable date.

 To disable a cask, add a `disable!` call.
 This call should include a deprecation date (in the ISO 8601 format) and a deprecation reason: